 Google Global Science Fair Winner

-Talent Bureau is proud to work with the top female leaders in Canada who share their experiences and inspire women to aim for greatness.
+Talent Bureau is proud to work with the top female leaders and women speakers in Canada who share their experiences and inspire women to aim for greatness.
 Learn crucial insights from the women who are leading national and international conversations about some of the world’s most critical issues.

 The kyriarchy is a term for the complex power dynamics that exist in modern society.
 Wealth, race, gender, class and more will all affect an individual’s life in ways both dramatic and subtle.
 Consider that women have only had the right to vote for about 100 years in Canada, and the centuries beforehand when they were disenfranchised.
 Consider that women in the industrialized workforce were almost unimaginable before World War II, how it took millions of men being shipped overseas for combat to create social change in North America.
 Consider to this day the disproportionate violence and injustice that women face, the questions about whether or not they are too weak or too strong, too bold or too timid, too fat or too skinny; consider the myriad ways we compare women to an impossible standard that constantly fluctuates depending on our mood, and you’ll understand why we need female leaders.